Suffolk Bank: The Suffolk System in practice

+The bank operated by redeeming country banks' notes at par value, so long as the banks maintained an account with Suffolk Bank.
+To qualify for such an account, a bank was required to remit a starting deposit of $2,000 or more, and—in the case of banks not located in Boston—to maintain a sufficient balance to redeem any of the banks' notes that Suffolk Bank might receive for redemption.
+Beginning in 1824, "all of the banks in Boston, with the exception of the New England [a competing clearinghouse bank], agreed to make the Suffolk Bank their agent for the redemption of bills of outside banks."
+The Suffolk Bank enabled member banks to deposit notes from other banks at par value, and to be credited for these deposits within one business day.
+The bank operated in this manner until the Bank of Mutual Redemption was organized in 1858 and assumed this role for all of New England.

 Throughout the existence of the Suffolk System many important banking practices were discovered and put into practice.
 After the system became in place, the role of counterfeiting in the New England area fell dramatically.
 Before the appearance of a uniform currency, many rural banks issued their own bank notes creating a large amount of different notes.
 This not only caused confusion, but also led many criminals to counterfeit bank notes creating an ever-present risk of accepting bank notes that may not be worth what they claimed.

 The presence of bank panics during the existence of the Suffolk System also led to new banking practices that would continue in practice until present day.
 The Panic of 1837, a deflationary backlash inducing depression and unemployment, was caused by many different factors including the practices of the Second Bank of the United States and political failures.
 Although the country entered a recession, the activities of the Suffolk Bank led the New England area to fare much better than the rest of the country.
 These practices included, lending reserves to other banks and keeping the payment system operating.
 Today central banks adopt these same practices that started with the private, commercial Suffolk Bank.
 More banking panics happened during the reign of the Suffolk System (Panic of 1839, Panic of 1857) but their practices continued to minimize the depression in New England.

 The Suffolk Bank has been considered by some to be a central bank, however it is highly contested due to its private nature.
 Some economist have argued that it can not be labeled a central bank because of a lack of control of the money supply, while others claim the system certainly had a degree of control or it would have been altogether ineffective.
 Although it seems The Suffolk Bank cannot be considered completely private, it has proven that private individuals acting outside of political control are capable of providing the same functions of a central bank at lower costs.